rock-mc/OperationBot/README.md

 **Minecraft Operation Bot** supports the following commands:

 ### cmd_start_service
-This function will be responsible for keeping the server online at all times.
-And give orders in case of emergency.
+Activate the server service, which has the following features.

 Such as:
-- Server lag
-- UUID of added entity already exists
-- Database connection error

-The server will automatically restart, clean up old database data, and attempt to locate new versions of server files for self-testing every Monday and Thursday.
-Once successful, the new version of the server program will be adopted.
+- Restart server while the server is lagging
+- Backup server map data
+- Automatically update server program
+- Send a message to the Discord channel when the server is started or stopped

 ### cmd_stop_service
 This function will be responsible for stopping the server.

+### cmd_update_service
+This function will be responsible for applying the new version **Minecraft Operation Bot** without restarting the server.

 ## How to use

 ### Requirements
-- Python 3.6 or higher
+- Python 3.8 or higher

 ### Installation